 - Delight your eyes with the bread’s beautiful golden crust, making it a visually stunning addition.

-- Customize your Christmas Bread with various toppings, ensuring a perfect fit for your holiday traditions.
+- Customize your Winter holiday Bread with various toppings, ensuring a perfect fit for your holiday traditions.

 Here’s what you’ll need to make this delicious dish: